(June 20, 2017)

 The chair is responsible for reading the “Care and Feeding of VIPs” published by the Multi District PETS Alliance and requiring all Rotarians serving as aides to do so.
 In addition, some of the other responsibilities are:

-• Procure and wrap appropriate gifts for designated VIPs,
+- Procure appropriate gifts and amenities for designated VIPs

-Each DGN shall appoint one Rotarian from his/her district to serve on the Venue Committee.
-The chair is nominated by the Board Chair and approved by the Executive Committee.
+- The Venue Committee consists of one Rotarian from each participating district appointed by his/her respective DGE.
+The Board Chair nominates the committee chair for approval by the Executive Committee.
 The Venue Committee’s responsibilities are divided into two major areas: venue selection and on-site venue management.

-The committee will work with the Board Chair and the Treasurer to negotiate a contract, estimate number and cost of hotel guest rooms, meeting space and banquet space, food service, audio-visual support, and other services.
+The committee will work with the Board Chair and the Treasurer to negotiate a favorable contract (preferably a three-year contract, signed by the chair before the last year of the current contract) with the venue management for the estimated number of hotel guest rooms, meeting space and banquet space, food service, audio-visual support, and other services required.